jdsprink91/scandalous-prince-reader/README.md

 - [ ] Can pause, but not play from main phone screen (unsure if I can do anything about this)
 - [ ] need a way to refresh the feed (refresh button)
-- [ ] Recently played list.
-This will require some fun re-architecting.
-1. Pull all feeds silently when the app is loading up 2. hook into that for everything
-- [ ] Why won't marketplace work?
+- [x] Why won't marketplace work?
 Snag their rss feed and see what's breaking.
+- [ ] demolisten photo will not update
+- [ ] negative playback on show item cards

 ## V0.0.9 checklist

 - [ ] add full page audio page
 - [ ] Add audio scrubber / playback speed
+- [ ] Recently played list.
+This will require some fun re-architecting.
+1. Pull all feeds silently when the app is loading up 2. hook into that for everything

 ## V0.0.10 checklist